 Recycle Milk Bottles

-Take your plastic bottle and cut off the flat end.
+Take your plastic bottle and cut off the bottom end.
 We simply used a knife, sometimes scissors, with of course care and attention to not cutting oneself.

 Leaving the cap on, poke two holes, one either side near the cap end.
 These are for drainage if you over water or get a particularly rainy day.